Covered by NYDaily News. Las Vegas man accused of threatening a prominent attorney and making vile remarks.

 Thousands of victims have received help and justice, and you could be one of them.
 Again, a domestic violence charge against your partner can give you more custody rights over your child in the event of a divorce.

 Due to the relationship already existing between the victim and the aggressor, domestic violence lawsuits can be heated and emotional.
 Hiring a lawyer ensures that you remain objective and that you do not engage in any activity that could jeopardize your case.
 For instance, you will hurt your case if you embark on a revenge mission against your aggressor.
-You also need to remember that the defendant will also bring a case to explain their actions.
 In most cases, their objective will be to tarnish your image in the eyes of the judge.
 In light of this, you need an experienced criminal or family lawyer fighting for your best interests.

 Please fill out the form below to receive a free consultation, we will respond to